arbenson/ScHoLP-Tutorial/README.md

 ##### Hypothesis tests for strong wedge vs. weak open triangle and strong flap vs. weak open wireframe

-Here we are testing hypotheses on whether stronger but fewer ties (strong wedge and flap) or weaker but more ties (weak open triangle and wireframe) are more indicative of simplicial closure.
+Here we are testing hypotheses on whether stronger but fewer ties or weaker but more ties are more indicative of simplicial closure.

 ```julia
 # starting from the main directory of tutorial code